awslabs/Agent-EvalKit/commands/code.md

 4. Follow this execution flow:

-    1. Parse user context from Input (if provided)
+    1. Parse user context from user input (if provided)
     2. Review evaluation plan to understand requirements; update the evaluation plan if it does not align with the user's input (if provided); add entry to Appendix > User Input Tracker in eval-plan.md:
        - `/evalkit.code`: [User input from $ARGUMENTS, or "Not found"]
     3. Conduct evaluation pipeline implementation: